huangjianhuster/ProDynaVAE/README.md

 # To run json file

-Go to scripts directory
+Go to scripts directory:
 cd scripts

-Run
+Run:
 python make_json.py

 This will generate the json file for given protein in the json folder.